ynk/twitch-chatbot-lolrank/README.md

 # twitch-chatbot-lolrank
-Twitch chat bot with build in ranked data grabber for league of legends
+Twitch chat bot with build in ranked data (mmr data is taken from whatismymmr.com ) grabber for league of legends using the riot provided api

 # Server demo